 By 2018, everything I am building towards finally starts to come into fruition.
 As January comes to a close I prepare for three big launches –

 - Anavii Market – my new CBD oil online market that retails premium verified CBD oil brands.

 - Anslinger: The untold cannabis conspiracy – my TV series script fine-tuned into a podcast, and

-- Natural Hemp Oil – my new CBD oil brand.
+- Nature’s Hemp Oil – my new CBD oil brand (now branded as Overcome).

 As I prepare these launches, I notify friends and family and host a Cannabis Trivia Night at my favorite local Lexington Brewery.
 Not long after the release, I fly to DC to dig through more archives, only this time, at the Library of Medicine.
 While there, I stay with a friend who invites other colleagues, including Jason, over one evening for libations and music.
 That evening Jason compliments me on my launch of Anavii Market and shares his desire to also open a hemp marketplace.
 I remember this and over the next month, after serious consideration, decide I should ask Jason if he would like to partner on the Anavii Market venture.

 Jason agrees to join me and in April and we travel to the NoCo Hemp Expo where we make the formal announcement.
 Prior to Jason joining Anavii Market, I had applied to the Awesome Inc Fellowship and while the program was hesitant at first given the nature of the business, timing played a huge role with my announcement to bring Jason on as co-founder and simultaneously Senator McConnell announcing that he would be introducing the Hemp Farming Act.